-An HSA is an employee-owned account that allows participants to set aside funds to pay for the same expenses that are eligible under a Health FSA.
-Also like an FSA, these accounts can be offered under a cafeteria plan, so that participants may fund their accounts through pre-tax salary reductions.
+An HSA is an employee-owned account that allows participants to set aside funds to pay for the same expenses under a Health FSA.
+Also, like an FSA, these accounts can be offered under a cafeteria plan so that participants may fund their accounts through pre-tax salary reductions.

 - HSAs are “triple-tax advantaged.”
 Because of this, the contributions are tax-free, the funds are not taxed if paid for eligible expenses, and any gains on the funds (interest, dividends) are also tax-free

-- HSAs are portable, employee-owned, interest-bearing bank accounts; the account remains with the employees even if they leave the company
+- HSAs are portable, employee-owned, interest-bearing bank accounts; they remain with the employees even if they leave the company.

-- Even though they offered under a cafeteria plan, HSAs do not carry the same non-discrimination requirements as an FSA.
-Moreover, there is a less administrative burden for the employer as the employees take the liability for their accounts
+- Even though they are offered under a cafeteria plan, HSAs do not carry the exact non-discrimination requirements as an FSA.
+Moreover, the employer has less administrative burden as the employees take the liability for their accounts.

 Eligibility requires an employee that is covered by a qualifying high deductible health plan.